• Skip to main content

 Finding a job that you can enjoy and be happy as you work out your tasks may be a great challenge for people living with social anxiety.
 Being forced to work under terms and conditions you find unable to cope with may cause stress and depression leading to low performance in the workplace.

-Therefore you need to find a job that suits your unique situation and allows you to perform the tasks pertaining to the job.
+Therefore you need to find a job that suits your unique situation and allows you to perform the job’s tasks.

-Here are a few jobs that may allow you to have a career even if you are suffering from social anxiety disorders.
+Here are a few jobs that may allow you to have a career even if you suffer from social anxiety disorders.

 1. Writer

-Being a writer is one of the best jobs that you can enjoy as you can avoid social gatherings, meetings and working among other employees.
-Acting as a freelance writer allows you to work independently without disturbances from other people and you can also make a fairly decent income from such a job.
+Being a writer is one of the best jobs that someone with social anxiety can enjoy.
+You can avoid social gatherings, meetings, and working among other employees.
+Acting as a freelance writer allows you to work independently without disturbances from other people.
+You can also make a fairly decent income from such a job.

 2. Accountant

-Accountants are responsible for tracking financial transactions, creating profit-and-loss statements and managing all fiscal details of a company.
-Such job activities allow you to work independently and also pays very well if you have the required education and experience.
+Accountants are responsible for tracking financial transactions, creating profit-and-loss statements, and managing all fiscal details of a company.
+Such job activities allow you to work independently and pay very well if you have the required education and experience.

-You will, however, need to interact with other workers in your company at tines, including the auditors and other accountants.
+You will, however, need to interact with other workers in your company at times, including the auditors and other accountants.

 3. Entrepreneur